tvcutsem/distributed-systems/indirect_communication/README.md

 The inspiration for these code examples comes from the [Distributed Systems](https://www.distributed-systems.net/index.php/books/ds4/) 4th edition book of Maarten van Steen and Andrew Tanenbaum.
 You can download a free copy of the book for educational purposes from their website.

 Some of the code in this repository is based on example code from the ZeroMQ and RabbitMQ documentation.

+The tuple space API and some of the example code in `tuple_spaces/` was inspired by [dRuby](https://www.druby.org/sidruby/the-druby-book.html) and its [Rinda](https://www.druby.org/sidruby/6-coordinating-processes-using-rinda.html) tuple spaces.